 LED grow lights are coming down in price quickly but beware, there are a lot of cheap LED grow lights on the market that are just a complete waste of your money.
-You need to stay away from no name Chinese grow panels as they have zero quality control and have not invested in any technology development.
+You need to stay away from no-name Chinese grow panels as they have zero quality control and have not invested in any technology development.

 You should only be looking at reputable grow light companies.
 The cost of a true full spectrum LED grow light with enough intensity to grow cannabis well is going to cost you more than a traditional HPS or HID setup.
-I know that’s bad news for your pocket book, but you do get the extra investment back on the back end of owning one of these lights.
+I know that’s bad news for your pocketbook, but you do get the extra investment back on the back end of owning one of these lights.

-Unlike traditional incandescent light bulbs which are a life span of about 15000 hours, LED Grow Lights have a lifespan of over 50,000 hours.
+Unlike traditional incandescent light bulbs which are a lifespan of about 15000 hours, LED Grow Lights have a lifespan of over 50,000 hours.
 LED panel also use close to 50% less electricity to generate their light.
 This means that you will be saving money on each grow with an LED grow light when compared to a traditional HID light.

 Traditional HID and CFL setups are really not ideal for a grow area due to their bulky size, many HIDs have a venting system and fans involved to help reduce heat generated by the light.
-All the heat by the way is wasted energy that you are paying for.
+All the heat, by the way, is wasted energy that you are paying for.

 LED grow light fixtures are generally much smaller because they don’t contain ballasts or large venting fans.
 The standard growing distance for an LED panel is much less than that of an HID light as well which opens up more height in your grow area for your plant to grow into.

-Light and heat, you can’t have one without the other, efficiency such as with LED grow panels produce more usable power and less heat that traditional lights but they sure as heck still produce some heat.
+Light and heat, you can’t have one without the other, efficiency such as with LED grow panels produce more usable power and less heat than traditional lights but they sure as heck still produce some heat.
 The heat that lights produce are the single greatest factor for the ambient temperature of your grow to by high which of course requires more intervention to prevent.
 Just know that this issue is greatly reduced with LED grow lights as they produce about 60% less heat.